-After planting seeds it is always a good idea to do a follow up activity.
-Here Blossom is working with sheet from Play Life Cycle printable.
+After planting seeds, it is always a good idea to do a follow-up activity.
+Here Blossom is working with a sheet from Play Life Cycle printable.

-After observing water take different forms we used LEGO for hands-on activity to explain how molecule structure changes, and why we see water turn into ice or gas.
-The concept is simple enough but topic is a bit advanced for a primary student.
+After observing water take different forms, we used LEGO for a hands-on activity to explain how molecule structure changes, and why we see the water turn into ice or gas.
+The concept is simple enough, but the topic is a bit advanced for a primary student.
 This is something we will be coming back to talk about in future.

-Sometimes Blossom insists on taking our learning ourdoors.
-I generally pack up minimum amount of materials we may need to do activities and we play it by ear, mostly looking for spontaneous learning opportunities.
-There are always plenty to choose from in the rich natural environment.
+Sometimes Blossom insists on taking our learning outdoors.
+I pack up a minimum amount of materials we may need to do activities, and we play it by ear, mostly looking for spontaneous learning opportunities.
+There are always plenty to choose from in the productive natural environment.

 We love discovering different shapes and forms presented in nature.
-Nature walk presents great opportunities to collect different leaves.
+Nature walk offers excellent opportunities to collect different leaves.
 Later we look at them and their structure at home.
 The next follow up activity is to find out what types of trees they belong to and create “My Leaf Book”.

-I have a wonderful collection of children’s activity books for children to access whenever they would like to get inspiration to make something exciting with their hands.
+I have an excellent collection of children’s activity books for children to access whenever they would like to get inspiration to make something exciting with their hands.